bushbass/blog-ideas/forEach-gateway/forEach-gateway-to-map-filter-reduce-and-other-array-methods.md

 introduce array methods

-find a list to link to but we are only doing forEach
+All arrays in JavaScript have some built in methods that make working with them easier.
+Many of find a list to link to but we are only doing forEach

 show basic for loop with just an integer for limit